 Background: About Me

-I was born and raised in rural Michigan, in a large family of modest means, and grew up on a “dirt farm” (we farmed for our own purposes, not a commercial farm), so I’m no stranger to hard work and pragmatism.
-I attended school in Michigan, and worked in technology, including a brief stint in the auto industry.
+Born and raised in rural Michigan, in a large family of modest means, I grew up on a “dirt farm” (we farmed for our own purposes, not a commercial farm), so I’m no stranger to hard work and pragmatism.
+I pride myself on being an attorney with common sense.

 After living in San Francisco for nearly 15 years, I moved to Winston-Salem for graduate school, fell in love with the area, and decided to stay.
 I live in a wonderful neighborhood, have a number of friends in the area and, and have extended family throughout the surrounding counties.

 When I’m not working hard for clients, I am an avid do-it-yourselfer; I spent nine years restoring a 100-year-old Victorian home in San Francisco.
 I enjoy gardening, cooking, SCUBA diving, bicycling, riding motorcycles, and traveling generally.
 In addition to English, I speak fluent French, and have studied German, Russian, Latin, and Old French.
 I plan to start learning Spanish soon, and would eventually like to learn Chinese.

 I value my relationship not just with my clients, but the the

 communities of which we are all a part.
 I encourage you to become

 involved in shaping and improving your world, too.
 The following are a

 few of my current and past community activities, which may give you a

 - Guardian Ad Litem — I act as a court-appointed guardian ad litem for children in the custody of the Department of Social Services, investigating and researching on behalf of the court, to aid in determining what action by the court would be in the best interest of the child.